3-Day Beginner Glute Workout Plan

 I have never done a hip thrust before.
 Where do I start?

 Start with bodyweight only and focus entirely on the technique.
 The glute squeeze at the top is the key part of the movement.
-Once you can feel your glutes working clearly, add the barbell with just the bar and no plates.
-Progress the load from there each session once your form feels solid.
+Once you can feel your glutes working clearly, add a dumbbell, then progress to the barbell over the following weeks.

 What if some exercises are too easy?